-- Drinking all the time
+- Drinking all the time.

-- Having an affair
+- Having an affair.

-- Abandoning your kids, job, and -- oh yeah, your wife too
+- Abandoning your kids, job, and - oh yeah, your wife too.

 How To Recognize Midlife Crisis Symptoms In Men

 Angie’s husband, Frank, has been doing the things she mentioned for the past 11 months.
-And no matter how hard Angie tries to understand, she just doesn’t get what’s happened with her husband.
+And despite how hard Angie has tried to understand, she just doesn’t get what’s happened with her husband.
 She says Frank used to think about others and now is focused only on himself.

-This insensitive and self-centered behavior isn’t anything like the man she married and the father her kids love.
-She has even started to believe he doesn’t love her anymore, something she would never have thought even a few months ago.
+This insensitive and self-centered behavior isn’t anything like the man she married or the father her kids love.
+She’s even started to believe he doesn’t love her anymore, something she would never have thought of even a few months ago.

 I just want daddy to live with us.
 When can daddy live with us?”

 6-year-old Jaden cried out as she sat in the car.
 When Frank approached she pleaded,

 Daddy come home with us.”